Updated: January 30, 2026

 FAQs

 A tank-style gas water heater will last for 8 to 12 years, on average, while a gas tankless water heater costs more but will last for 10 to 20 years.
-The lifespan will vary based on the climate in your area and how hard the unit has to work to heat your water, how often you have routine maintenance done, the demand you place on the appliance, and the quality of your water.
+The lifespan will vary based on usage, water quality, and maintenance.

 It takes two to three hours, on average, for a professional to install a gas tank-style water heater, provided you already have the gas and water connections necessary.
 Installing a tankless water heater requires more work to route utility lines to the new unit, so expect the installation to take between four and six hours.

-There’s no single, universal answer to this question, and which is best for you depends on a few factors.
 Electric water heaters are more environmentally friendly, especially if you power them with solar or geothermal energy.
-Electric water heaters are also safer, with no risk of carbon monoxide production, and they’re more energy-efficient.
+They are also safer, with no risk of carbon monoxide production, and they’re more energy-efficient.
 Gas water heaters have a much higher output of heat, though, so they’re more reliable in colder climates, and the higher output makes whole-home tankless systems possible, which isn’t realistic for electric water heaters in most cases.